Expires on: XX-XX-XXXX

 Disclosure: Voluntary.
 However, failure to provide the information may result in ineligibility to participate in the Marine Corps Marathon Organization events.

 The public reporting burden for this collection of information, 0703-0053, is estimated to average 5 minutes per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 Send comments regarding the burden estimate or burden reduction suggestions to the Department of Defense, Washington Headquarters Services, at firstname.lastname@example.org.
 Respondents should be aware that notwithstanding any other provision of law, no person shall be subject to any penalty for failing to comply with a collection of information if it does not display a currently valid OMB control number.

 Registration for the Belleau Wood 8K will open on February 27, 2019 at 12:00 p.m. (noon) eastern time.
 Entries will include a technical shirt, commemorative bib and finisher medal.
+Registration is now closed.

 Consult sizing chart to determine best fit of participant shirt.

 The Crossroads Challenge is a combination registration that includes both, the Belleau Wood 8K and Run Amuck.
 An option to participate in Recon Ruck and Run Amuck also exists.
 Participants will complete the 4.97 mile run before embarking on Run Amuck.
 All events start and finish at Butler Stadium in the heart of Quantico, known as the “Crossroads of the Corps.”
 The Belleau Wood 8K begins at 6:20 a.m.
 Participants must complete the 8K by maintaining no more than a 20 minute-per-mile pace before the final Run Amuck wave launches at 10 a.m.